Skip to main content

 • Lessons may be moved on site at local colleges for children who need extra support with transition

-• Referrals will be made to other services such as STEPS and Teen New Futures, to further support transition to post 16 education for vulnerable students or students at risk of becoming NEET
+• Referrals will be made to other services such as Teen New Futures, to further support transition to post 16 education for vulnerable students or students at risk of becoming NEET